 MOD IAP/39A5/1

-RESOLUTION 73 (Rev. Hammamet, 2016)
+RESOLUTION 73 (Rev. Geneva, 2022)

-Information and communication technologies, environment and climate change
+Information and communication technologies, environment, climate change and circular economy

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016;Geneva, 2022)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Geneva, 2022),

 recalling

-a) Resolution 66 (Rev. Dubai 2014) of the World Telecommunication Development Conference, on information and communication technologies (ICT) and climate change;
+a) Resolution 66 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on information and communication technologies (ICT) and climate change;

 b) Resolution 70/1 of the United Nations General Assembly, on transforming our world: the 2030 Agenda for Sustainable Development;

-c) Resolution 1307 (Geneva, 2009) of the ITU Council, on ICTs and climate change;
+c) Resolution A/C.2/73/L.10/Rev.1 (2018) of the United Nations General Assembly, which recognizes the potential benefits for countries to transform their economies to promote sustainable consumption and production patterns, by engaging with partners to integrate or implement concepts such as circular economy and Industry 4.0 for more sustainable industrial activity and manufacturing systems, according to national plans and priorities;

 d) Resolution 182 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;